lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/14+ The looking-glass.md

 Starlight turned to Sunset, pouting.
 Her companion grinned: "Was I too rough with teleportation?"

-"No, not at all.
-I didn't expect that I would need to talk someone's ear off, that's all," Starlight grimaced.
+"I didn't expect that I would need to talk someone's ear off, that's all," Starlight grimaced.

 "Sorry!
-I never was good with following orders from Celestia, anyway."
-Sunset glanced at her strangely, perceptively, "But I think your heart wasn't in it back there."
+I never was good with following orders from Celestia, anyway," Sunset glanced at her strangely, perceptively, "But I think your heart wasn't in it back there."

 "Oh.
 Um."
 Starlight shifted her eyes with a plastered smile, "I am [i]trying[/i] to believe in it, it's just hard, you know?
 Especially now, when everything is so on the line..." her weak voice trailed off.